wbuchanan/crossvalidate/README.md

 * <ins>o</ins>bs(string asis) - the name of the dependent variable from the model.
 * <ins>dis</ins>play - an option to print the monitor and metric values to the console.
+* noall - suppresses prediction on the entire training sample when using K-Fold cross-validation.

 ### Testing
-- [ ] Need to ensure that the return scalars are correctly populated
+- [x] Need to ensure that the return scalars are correctly populated
-- [ ] Test that the display option works correctly and that output is easy to read
+- [x] Test that the display option works correctly and that output is easy to read
-- [ ] Test that approach to calling the Mata functions works as intended
+- [x] Test that approach to calling the Mata functions works as intended

 ## xv